How Much Does CBD Oil Cost?

 What does this have to do with CBD oil?
 Oil extracted from plants grown in toxic soil could contain these toxins and pollutants in condensed amounts.
 This doesn’t exactly make for the safest CBD oil.
 And because the CBD market is so unregulated, manufacturers aren’t required to inform consumers where the hemp to make their products was grown or if it contains any contaminants.

-According to Dr. Ethan Russo, neurologist, ethnobotanist and one of the leading medical cannabis researchers in the U.S., “God knows what toxins are in the hemp processed in countries like China or Romania, which don’t have the same laws about pesticide use that we have.
+According to Dr. Ethan Russo, neurologist, ethnobotanist and one of the leading cannabis researchers in the USA, “God knows what toxins are in the hemp processed in countries like China or Romania, which don’t have the same laws about pesticide use that we have.
 I don’t trust any of it and I don’t think anyone else should either.”

 Extracting CBD from hemp is a complicated process, and extraction isn’t exactly cheap.
 The real cost of extracting CBD from hemp might blow your mind.
 Nick Tennant, founding partner of Precision Extraction Solutions, a company that offers extraction services, planning and equipment, says, “The vast majority of lab startups that we consult fall into the $400,000-$800,000 budget range.”